JagadheesanD/memleakutil/README.md

 ## How to use?
 **memleakutil** performs heap walks on processes running with libmemfnswrap.so attached.
 It interacts via a POSIX message queue */mq_wrapper_<pid>*, opened by a thread running within the target process.
 During a heap walk, the tool prints the total heap size and tool overhead.
 ### Steps
 1. Start target process with libmemfnswrap.so attached.
+When using LD_PRELOAD, make sure child process's by popen() doesn't get affected from debug prints from the library.
 ```
 LD_PRELOAD=/path/to/libmemfnswrap.so ./target_process
 ```